wooorm/longest-streak/readme.md

 ## API

-This package exports the following identifiers: `longestStreak`.
+This package exports the identifier `longestStreak`.
 There is no default export.

 ### `longestStreak(value, substring)`